094459/aqd-cli-workshop/workshop/04-advanced-topics.md

 2. Use the new **"/todos"** command to view, list, and select a Todo list you want to work on
 3. Use the new **"/todos resume"** to start working on the next task in that list

 Todo's are files that get created in your local filesystem, within your current project workspace.
-There is a new directory called **".amazonq/cli-todo-lists"** that is created, and when you define your lists, they will appear here as json files.
+There is a new directory called **".kiro/cli-todo-lists"** that is created, and when you define your lists, they will appear here as json files.

 Lets explore this new feature in the next lab.

-**Task-11**
+**Task-07**

-The first thing we need to do is enable this feature by using the /experiment mode ( [see the advanced section for more details if you missed that section out](/workshop/01b-advanced-setup-topics.md) ) - move down to "Todo Lists" and then press space
+The first thing we need to do is enable this feature by using the /experiment mode ( [see the advanced section for more details if you missed that section out](/workshop/02-advanced-setup-topics.md) ) - move down to "Todo Lists" and then press space

 ```
 ?
 Select an experiment to toggle ›
-  Knowledge          [ON]  - Enables persistent context storage and retrieval across chat sessions (/knowledge)
+  Knowledge          [OFF]  - Enables persistent context storage and retrieval across chat sessions (/knowledge)
   Thinking           [OFF] - Enables complex reasoning with step-by-step thought processes
 ❯  Tangent Mode      [OFF]  - Enables entering into a temporary mode for sending isolated conversations (/tangent)
   Todo Lists         [OFF] - Enables Q to create todo lists that can be viewed and managed using /todos
 ```

-After pressing space, you should see the followiing.
+After pressing space, you should see the following.

 ```
  Todo Lists experiment enabled